I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 401

-Via GitLab's rotate API, the issuance of a new token and the revocation of the old token were executed as a single process.
+Via the GitLab rotate API, the issuance of the new token and revocation of the old token were executed as a single process.
 This is the expected behavior per the rotate API specification.

-Note that it took approximately 43 seconds from the start of rotation to confirming the AWSCURRENT promotion on the Secrets Manager side.
+It took approximately 43 seconds from the start of rotation to confirmation of the AWSCURRENT promotion on the Secrets Manager side.

-Verify that the rotated token can be used not only for read operations but also for write operations.
+Verify that the token after rotation can be used not only for read operations but also for write operations.

 Retrieving project information: